 In addition to lectures, exercises or other planned and scheduled learning events, higher education studies consist of independent work, such as reading, writing and various learning assignments.

 The time required for independent work should be considered in your everyday life and included in the day’s programme.
 Managing your own time is one of the most important study skills.
-It is also an essential working life skill, so it is good to practise and develop it during your studies.
 Time management makes studying smoother: when you understand the time required for studying, it is easier for you to find time for other important things as well.
+Time management is also an essential working life skill, so it is good to practise and develop it during your studies.

 This tool allows you to evaluate and plan your time management skills.
 You will also find ways to develop this skill, as well as how to start using Outlook Calendar.